 Non-Income Tax Contingencies

 The Company has reserved for certain state sales and use tax and foreign non-income tax contingencies based on the likelihood of an obligation in accordance with accounting guidance for probable loss contingencies.
 Loss contingency provisions are recorded for probable losses at management’s best estimate of a loss, or when a best estimate cannot be made, a minimum loss contingency amount is recorded.
 The Company provides provisions for potential payments of tax to various tax authorities for contingencies related to non-income tax matters, including value-added taxes and sales tax.
 The Company provides provisions for U.S. state sales taxes in each of the states where the Company has nexus.
-As of December 31, 2017 and 2016, accrued liabilities include $0.4 million related to non-income tax contingencies.
+As of September 30, 2016 and December 31, 2015, accrued liabilities were $0.4 million and $0.3 million, respectively, related to non-income tax contingencies.
 While management believes that the assumptions and estimates used to determine this liability are reasonable, the ultimate outcome of those matters cannot presently be determined.
-The Company believes future payments related to these matters could range from $0 to approximately $4.0 million.
+The Company believes future payments related to these matters could range from $0 to approximately $4.2 million.

-The Company is party to various other legal proceedings in the United States and several foreign jurisdictions related to value-added tax assessments and other civil litigation.
-The Company has accrued $1.5 million related to the estimated outcome of these proceedings as of December 31, 2017.
-In addition, the Company is party to other litigation where there is a reasonable possibility that a loss may be incurred, either the losses are not considered to be probable or the Company cannot at this time estimate the loss, if any; therefore, no provision for losses has been provided.
-The Company believes future payments related to these matters could range from $0 to approximately $1.9 million.
+The Company is party to various other legal proceedings in several foreign jurisdictions related to value-added tax assessments and other civil litigation.
+While there is a reasonable possibility that a loss may be incurred, either the losses are not considered to be probable or the Company cannot at this time estimate the loss, if any; therefore, no provision for losses has been provided.
+The Company believes future payments related to these matters could range from $0 to approximately $0.2 million.

 The entire disclosure for commitments and contingencies.